 • How big is your total target population?

-• How many accounts does a salesperson need access to in order to consistently make quota?
+• How many accounts does a salesperson need access to to make quota consistently?

 • How will dividing accounts impact salesperson behavior?